• Skip to primary navigation

 Instructions

-• For Zoodles: Cut each zucchini into thin ribbons using the straight blade of your spiralizer.
+• Cut each zucchini into thin ribbons using the straight blade of your spiralizer.
 Place the spiralized zucchini in a colander and toss with 1/4 teaspoon of salt until coated.

 Place colander in a shallow bowl for 20 minutes while zoodles release their moisture.
 Meanwhile, you can prepare the beef stroganoff.